vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 :guilabel:`Fetch Account` button.

 .. note::
-   This disconnection can be caused by the Odoo support.
+   This disconnection can be caused by the Leansoft support.
 In this case, please contact the `support
    <https://leansoft.vn/help>`_ directly with your client id or the reference of the error listed
    in the chatter.

 .. _MigrationOnlineSync:

-Migration process for users having installed Odoo before December 2020
+Migration process for users having installed Leansoft before December 2020
 ======================================================================

 If you are on-premise, please first make sure that your source is up-to-date with the latest version